 Good planning always makes traveling abroad go more smoothly, and it’s amazing how many seemingly trivial things can cause chaos when you’re overseas and you realize you are without them.
 A good way to work around this is to keep a diary, over a couple of weeks, of all the things that you use with your children – then work out what you don’t need.
 Unlike adults, children need multiple changes of clothes, because they will make a mess, and hand-washable garments are a good choice.

 They will need toys and things to keep them occupied – when they’re old enough, coloring books and puzzle books are a good idea.
 They’ll also reach a point where they want to get involved in the process and feel like real travelers themselves.
-With friendly decorations, such as cute monkeys and other animal characters, pint-sized toddler backpacks allow them to carry some of their own things and make them feel like a real part of the team.
+With friendly decorations, such as animal characters including a cute monkey, pint-sized toddler backpacks allow them to carry some of their own things and make them feel like a real part of the team.

 On the Journey